First Principles of Good Play

 The above is all very academic.
 What players need is practical information, not theory.

-Players need to check out the full TFT online resource for technical development to establish a framework for their development.
+Check out the full TFT online resource to establish a framework for their development.

 Use this link to go back to System of play home page.